of-the-stars/dotfiles/.config/nvim/README.md

 distro like with Ubuntu or AstroNvim helped me figure out the workflow I wanted.

-I haven't really modified the template much beyond adding and removing plugins and keymaps, but I'm meaning to take better advantage of the eponymous categories of nixCats to modularize my config.
+I haven't really modified the template much beyond adding and removing plugins and keymaps, but I'm meaning to take better advantage of nixCat's eponymous categories to modularize my config.